ShaneCurcuru/menotomymatters/_pages/2019warrant.md

 The 2019 Annual Town Meeting met over several nights and considered over 70 warrant articles, amendments, and other matters.
-The same month, there was also a [Special Town Meeting](/tm/2019special) with it's own agenda.
+The same month, there was also a [Special Town Meeting](/tm/2019special) with its own agenda.

 Here's an easy to read version of the full 2019 Annual Town Meeting Warrant, with some annotations or comments added.
 [See how I build this page](/tm/).